Tandonia serbica: Description

 Penis rounded, far wider than epiphallus, epiphallus elongate with peaky end, vas deferens opening symmetrically, spermatheca spherical when empty, with a long tubular duct, vagina very short, accessory glands like adhering lobular formations surrounding vagina, atrium wide and like prolongation of penis.

 Tandonia serbica resembles Tandonia kusceri, with which it occurs often sympatrically, Tandonia serbica is smaller and Tandonia kusceri has no ink-stains.
-Vas deferens of Tamdonia serbica is shorter, delimited from epiphallus, epiphallus shorter, penis larger.
+Vas deferens of Tandonia serbica is shorter, delimited from epiphallus, epiphallus shorter, penis larger.
 Wiktor (1996) pointed out that no spermatophores have ever been observed in Tandonia kusceri, and brought up the hypothesis that Tandonia kusceri and Tandonia serbica could be dimorphic forms of the same species in different stages of sexual activity.

 Ecology

 This species lives almost exclusively on dry slopes, most often in rock rubble sheltered by bushes, usually on limestone, in Bulgaria up to elevations of 1800 m.
 Synantrope.

 Life cycle: very little is known about the biology of this species.
 Spermathecas are present, at least in June and October.